Carréducker are award-winning bespoke handsewn shoemakers with premises in Shoreditch, east London.

 Through the UK’s luxury industry body, Walpole, Carréducker were introduced to Mark Henderson, then Chairman of Gieves & Hawkes.
 Gieves’ flagship at No.1 Savile Row was being transformed into a gentlemen’s club and Carréducker had the great fortune to be invited to create a workshop on the shop floor; a truly unique opportunity to showcase the craft to potential customers.
 Despite many changes at No.1 and new owners, Carréducker continues to deliver the bespoke shoe service there.

 Social media, a weekly blog and e-commerce website has opened up handsewn shoe making to a global audience and many customers travelling through London on business use the opportunity to commission British bespoke.
 (The good thing about bespoke shoes is that once the fit is right on the first pair, subsequent pairs can be ordered over the telephone or by email).
 Carreducker opened its own Bespoke Shoe Showroom and Shoe & Leather School in Shoreditch in 2019 and continues to deliver the bespoke shoe service at Gieves & Hawkes, Savile Row and James Purdey & Son, South Audley Street.

-As well as creating beautiful bespoke shoes, Carréducker has also established itself at the forefront of handsewn shoe making training.
-Deborah and James have been teaching shoe making since 2006, taking up the mantle from the world-renowned Cordwainers College.
+As well as creating beautiful bespoke shoes, Carréducker has also established itself at the forefront of handsewn shoe making training, teaching hundreds of students from around the world for nearly 20 years.
 Responding to a growing interest from people keen to make with their hands, their stand-alone school in Shoreditch, London offers students a space to learn part or all of the handsewn shoe making process as well as the skills and techniques of specialist bespoke footwear pattern making; to top up their skills with masterclasses in specific techniques like Norwegian welting; or to learn saddle stitch techniques.
 Meanwhile shoemakers worldwide can find all the tools and materials they need for shoe making on Carréducker’s online shop.